alvaro-neira/rsm-rag/README.md

 - **Chunk Size**: 1000 characters with 200 character overlap
 ## 3. LLM Integration with LangChain

-- Used OpenAI API because that API is the one that I am more familiar width.
+- Used OpenAI API because that API is the one that I am most familiar with.
 - Used LangChain and not LangGraph because the latter would have added unnecessary complexity for this project.
 - The needed environment variables are set in the `.env` file:
   - OPENAI_API_KEY=...